tedneward/Research/content/reading/low-code-no-code.md

 title=Low-Code/No-Code reading
 tags=reading, low-code, no-code
-summary=A collection of thoughts about low-code platforms.
+summary=A collection of thoughts about low-code and no-code platforms.
 ~~~~~~

 # What is Low-Code?